jeffscyberjournal/CTFbin/Alfred.md

 - Fill user name and password box with easily identifiable locators, the select "sign in".
 - That is captured in burpe suite check the login details are listed and forward to intruder.
 - Use cluster bomb not sniper mode as more than one variable and assign wordlists to each variable then start attack.
-- The output will all be status code 302, but the headers are what vary, only admin:admin are successful.
+- The output will all be status code 302, but the headers are what vary.

+Answer: Only admin:admin are successful.

 Unsuccessful (admin:wayne)
 ```